 Students may receive credit for graduate work completed at other universities prior to enrollment at USC.
 Please refer to the Office of the Academic Records and Registrar's site on Graduate Transfer Credit on the procedure to have said courses appear on their USC student record.
-Students who have received degrees from international institutions are required to complete a certification of studies for USC through the International Education Research Foundation (IERF).
+Students who have received degrees from international institutions are required to complete a certification of studies for USC through the International Education Research Foundation (IERF) prior to requesting eligible transfer credits be added to their record.